Privacy Policy

 Peaceful Mind Psychology is committed to protecting the privacy of our clients, employees and psychologists, and takes the protection of personal and health information very seriously.

 This policy outlines our approach to managing personal and health information, collected as part of provision of a service, enquiry about provision of service, or in accessing our website.
-Peaceful Mind Psychology complies with the Privacy Act 1988 (Cth) and the relevant Privacy Principles in the Privacy Act, together with the Health Records Act 2001 (Vic) and the applicable Health Privacy Principles in the Health Records Act, when handling personal information.
+Peaceful Mind Psychology complies with the Australian Privacy Principles (APPs) under the Privacy Act 1988 (Cth), and the Health Privacy Principles (HPPs) under the Health Records Act 2001 (Vic), when handling personal information.

 Collection and Management of Personal Information